 Skip to Main Content

-Dr. Mekhail Anwar is a radiation oncologist who cares for patients with cancer.
-He is particularly interested in using new imaging techniques to help guide treatments.
+Dr. Mekhail Anwar is a physician-scientist and radiation oncologist who cares for patients with cancer.
+He is particularly interested in how new approaches – such as novel imaging techniques and implantable sensors – can help to reveal an individual patient's response to treatment in real time.

-In his research, Anwar focuses on developing technologies that better detect microscopic cancer as well as facilitate more precise and less toxic treatment.
+In his research, Anwar focuses on developing technologies that can better detect microscopic cancer as well as facilitate more precise, less toxic treatment.
 He has authored articles on sensors that can be embedded in tumors and nearby tissues.

 Anwar earned his medical degree and completed a residency in radiation oncology at UCSF.
-He has also studied electrical engineering, earning a master's degree from the University of California, Berkeley, as well as a doctorate from the Massachusetts Institute of Technology, where he focused on using small sensors and integrated circuits to detect microscopic cancer.
+He has also studied electrical engineering, earning a master's degree from the University of California, Berkeley and a doctorate from the Massachusetts Institute of Technology, where he focused on using small sensors and integrated circuits to detect microscopic cancer.

 • Education